openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/01_project_manipulation.rst

       datum model remove [-h] [-p PROJECT_DIR] name

-    To remove the model added in your project, you can use this command.
-It requires a name of the added model.
+    To remove the model added in your project, you can use ``remove`` command.
+It requires the name of the added model.

     For example, the model added in the previous step has its name as ``my-model``.
-We can remove this model as follows.
+We can remove model using the following command.

     .. code-block:: bash